Subjectivism in Recruiting: Dangerous or Tactical

 ...I plan to reach out to this girl I'm dating here in re politics.
 I will start to feel her out on that topic tomorrow for the first time.
 She is 24 years old.
 I'm 31 years old, so I believe I can mold her.
 She is naive and trusting.
 I will attempt to teach her once I feel her out.
 Please write back and let me know what you think about this particular matter.

-Next you say she is younger, naive and trusting, and you imply that you will take advantage of that.
+Next you say ey is younger, naive and trusting, and you imply that you will take advantage of that.
 That is how you create resentment.
 And when people resent people associated with the movement, the movement is put at risk.
-This is most likely when romance is involved.
+This is very likely when romance is involved.
 That is the number one reason not to mix dating with recruiting.
 People get confused about motivations.
 Recruiting friends is a little less risky, but also has this problem.
 It is true that the young are more open to revolutionary politics, which might lead us to take up tactics like leafleting at schools.
 Our approach should not be to take advantage of the young, or wimmin in general, by using characteristics caused by the gender oppression that they face.
-It should rather be to tap into the righteous resentment they might have of that gender oppression so that they throw off the negative characteristics that it has encouraged in them and become revolutionaries.
+It should rather be to tap into the righteous resentment they might have of that gender oppression so that they throw off the negative characteristics that it has encouraged in them, and become revolutionaries.

 In more advanced situations it can go another way where comrades start to question whether someone is hanging around because they're dating a comrade or because they're down for the struggle themselves.
 So for the individual and the collective it is better to be clear and scientific about what one's position is.

 Recruiting should always be done based on a scientific explanation of political line.
 Of course, subjectivity comes into play, and there’s nothing wrong with packaging things so they will be more attractive to the masses (i.e. form/language).
-However, there is something wrong with manipulating people based on their subjectivity to take up politics for reasons other than their supporting of those politics.
+However, there is something wrong with manipulating people based on their subjectivity to take up politics for reasons other than their support of those politics.
 This leads to confusion, both politically and interpersynally.
 This is really a strategic question when we say don't use sex, flirtation or friendship to recruit people.
 Our goal is to teach people to think scientifically and create strong, scientific organizations.

 This is not to say that most people in the mass movements will be scientific thinkers won over by purely objective motivations.
 So there are tactical questions of what language and images we use in order to present our message to the masses in ways that they can relate to.
 Wearing uniforms, having good music associated with our movement, or having famous people recommend our work are all tactics that appeal to peoples' subjectivism in a way that is not manipulative of the individual and therefore threatening the movement.